 Cooler weather means it’s time for soups, stews, and chowders!
 YESSSS!!!
-At the top of my list is this divine Rustic Beef Stew over Creamy Garlic Potato Puree.
+At the top of my list is this divine Rustic Beef Stew over Creamy Garlic Mashed Potatoes.
 You will not believe the difference that these potatoes make when you ladle that chunky, heavenly beef stew over the top.
 This is comfort food at its best.

 Homemade Beef Stew – This is Not Yo AVERAGE Beef Stew, People!

 It’s time to donate those cans of processed beef stew.
 Once you’ve had this melt-in-your-mouth beef stew served over my creamy garlic pureed potatoes, you’ll never touch one of those again!
 The key to flavoring this rustic beef stew is to brown your meat before you begin stewing it.
 Remember when we cook, brown is a flavor, not a color!
 If you skip this step, you may as well go out for pizza. 🙂

 Please Note: We do use referral links here for products and services that Chef Alli loves and recommends.

 I use my big, beautiful enamel-coated cast-iron Dutch oven for this recipe.
 It is big enough to make huge helpings for my men, and it keeps the beef stew nice and hot so that everyone can go back for seconds… or thirds!

 If you don’t have a Dutch oven, a stock pot will work fine.
 Or you can heat it in your slow-cooker for the same amount of time.
 Just don’t forget to brown your meat first – because this Dutch oven is nice and deep, it keeps all the splatter inside and not all over your stove top.

 Elevate Your Beef Stew with Creamy Garlic Potatos